 I am not bashing this movie.
 I liked it from an artistic point of view, and feel it deserves all the kudos it’s receiving.
 But from the point of view of someone who’s actually living this lifestyle, I just feel it gives an unbalanced view, as I also felt about the book.

 On a positive note, it was nice to see real nomads in the film, and I’m so glad Bob Wells finally got the respect due him.
 His YouTube channel and website were definitely a catalyst in my own choice to take to the road, and turn what was a decidedly unpleasant midlife crisis into an interesting and self-revelatory adventure.
 And he continues to be a beacon of hope and a guiding hand for so many others.

 I may not stay in this life forever, but I will never regret that I did it.
 Maybe that’s what I should focus on about this film: That it does, indeed, expose a lot of folks to the reality that if they’re in some kind of difficult straits, they, too, have this option.
 I have definitely heard from more than a few of my fellow nomads who love the movie, and have heard from their friends who say they are now interested in trying the nomad lifestyle.

-Based on what I’ve seen during the pandemic this year, I’m not entirely sure that’s a great thing for those of us who are already out here.
-A flood of newbies who don’t know road or camping etiquette and have no idea how to take care of themselves or their rigs out here is not an ideal situation.
-But neither would I begrudge anyone else having the same chance I did to land on my feet to arrest a fall many do not recover from.
+Based on what I’ve seen during the pandemic year, I’m not entirely sure that’s a great thing for those of us who are already out here.
+A flood of newbies who don’t know road or camping etiquette, and have no idea how to take care of themselves or their rigs out here, is not an ideal situation.
+But neither would I begrudge anyone else having the same chance I did, to land on their feet to arrest a fall many do not recover from.